If you are a professional who became qualified overseas, bridging study will help you get your qualifications recognised so you can work in Australia.

 - You must be in Australia for all of the bridging studies.

 - be less than 1 EFSTL (approximately 1 year of study),

 - not be a general English language course, and

-- provides a qualification beyond basic entry level to your profession;
+- not provide a qualification beyond basic entry-level to your profession.

 - If your assessment statement requires you to study more than 1 year (1 EFTSL) to be qualified to work in your profession in Australia, you can't get FEE-HELP.

 - If your assessing body recommends you a course to become qualified, this does not mean you will automatically get FEE-HELP.
 If a course is 'approved' by the assessing body (for minimum requirements to practice in a profession) this does not mean it is approved for a FEE-HELP loan.